RAIC Syllabus Categories

-Diploma Program Components
+Diploma Program Components:

-Theory Sequence (4 courses)
+Theory Sequence (5 courses)

-Architectural theory is a body of knowledge that endeavours to understand the values and ideas of culture and their expression in architectural form.
+Architectural Theory is a body of knowledge that endeavors to understand the values and ideas of culture and their expression in architectural form.
 Architectural theory, as an independent area of inquiry in architecture, has gained considerable ground over the last century.
 It has also gone through significant changes during this period.
 These changes are a result of two profound shifts in the way we think about the world in general and about architecture in particular.
 The shifts are directly related to the rise and demise of "modernist" theory in architecture.
 The latter shift, expressed under the heading of 'Post-Modernist', has gained considerable ground over recent decades.
 Today, however, architectural theory can be seen as a critical setting to understand 'Classical', 'Modern' and 'Post-Modern' orthodoxy.
 Arguably, it is characterized by an inclusivist approach, tolerant of accepted as well as polemical positions.

 The Theory Sequence is structured to allow the student to develop a basic understanding of architecture as language and design as a conscious methodical act, embodying means; the role and nature of theory in architecture; the major theoretical ideas and issues that have influenced architecture over the last century; and recent trends in architecture with an emphasis on future directions.

-History Sequence (3 courses)
+History Sequence (3 Courses)

 No part of the global environment survives untouched by human intervention, from ancient times to the present.
-Good design and management of the built environment needs informed critical understanding.
-History – an ordered account of past societies, their works and ideas – provides the essential foundation.
+Good design and management of the built environment need informed critical understanding.
+History – an ordered account of past societies, their works, and ideas – provides the essential foundation.
 These courses provide an opportunity to study the past through architecture, using buildings, settlements, gardens and landscapes, both as works of intrinsic interest and as the most complete record of past societies and their ideas.
-Architects generally need not have any great specific knowledge of architectural history, unless they are practising in some specialized field like restoration.
+Architects generally need not have any great specific knowledge of architectural history, unless they are practicing in some specialized field like restoration.
 But there are some architectural monuments from the past that anyone in the field ought to know.
 A suggested list of them is included in the course descriptions.

-Technology Sequence (9 courses)
+Technology Sequence (9 Courses)

 Technical systems play a primary and defining role in informing architectural design at the conceptual stage.
 Performance characteristics and environmental impact analyses are important; equally critical are the spatial and visual impacts on the design.
 The selection and integration of these systems into a coherent whole is dependent upon the design intention and is, therefore, an integral part of the design process.

-Professional Practice Sequence (2 courses)
+Professional Practice Sequence (2 Courses)

 Successful practice of architecture in the 21st century depends upon business and management skills necessary to compete in the continuously changing marketplace of the design profession.
-The increasing complexity and sophistication of conducting business, managing a professional practice, and establishing professional standardschallenge the architect to maintain up-to-date knowledge and skill sets.
-Working within local and global communities, effectively communicating with many partners within a project, developing and modifying management systems to support a professional practice are necessary skills for future professionals.
+The increasing complexity and sophistication of conducting business, managing a professional practice, and establishing professional standards challenge the architect to maintain up-to-date knowledge and skill sets.
+Working within local and global communities, effectively communicating with many partners within a project, developing and modifying management systems to support professional practice are necessary skills for future professionals.

 Architectural design must be founded upon knowledge and awareness.
 It is essential to understand the consequences and implications of a design and how it may be perceived, experienced and interpreted.
-It is essential to design with knowledge not only of the physical media of building, of materials, structure and services, of the pragmatic reality of practice and law, but also of architectural principles and precedents, and of the cultural, social and theoretical context in which a work of architecture is created.
+It is essential to design with knowledge not only of the physical media of building, of materials, structure, and services, of the pragmatic reality of practice and law, but also of architectural principles and precedents, and of the cultural, social and theoretical context in which a work of architecture is created.

-- 12-14 weeks in duration each term
+- 12-14 weeks duration each term

-- weekly (evening) meetings
+- weekly and/ or monthly meetings

-Mid-term and Final Presentations before a Jury
+Design Studio Evaluations: Mid-term and Final Presentations

-3) WORK EXPERIENCE – approximately 9800 Hours
+3) WORK EXPERIENCE - 9800 Hours

 Concurrent application in the ‘real world’ of theory learned through academic and design courses is an integral part of the RAIC Syllabus.
 Students are required to seek and obtain work experience under the direct supervision of a Canadian Registered, Practising Architect, in a variety of office situations to demonstrate and document the acquisition and application of knowledge obtained per Canadian Experience Record Book (CERB) requirements of the Intern Architect Program (IAP).